tassa-yoniso-manasi-karoto/giita/README.md

 ### Please note:
 - the **input file needs to be UTF-8 encoded**.
 Windows users, especially prior to windows 10, should be aware of this.
 - without arguments, giita will process the "input.txt" file located in the folder of executable and output it there in a "output.htm" with HTML formatting
-- in the HTML format, no formating is hardcoded and **all formatting can be changed in the embedded CSS**
+- in the HTML format, no formatting is hardcoded and **all formatting can be changed in the embedded CSS**
 - the above mentionned guide does not provide a way to identify syllables which can get the optional low tone therefore this is not implemented
 - optional high tones are disabled by default and *will* result in false positives
 - this script is provided here "for posterity" and will not be actively maintained